somtochiama/flux2/tests/integration/README.md

   - Azure DevOps only supports RSA. keys Please see [documentation](https://learn.microsoft.com/en-us/azure/devops/repos/git/use-ssh-keys-to-authenticate?view=azure-devops#set-up-ssh-key-authentication) for how to set up SSH key authentication.

-## GCP

-### Architecture

-The [gcp](./terraform/gcp) terraform files create the GKE cluster and related resources to run the tests.
-It creates:
-- An Google Container Registry and Artifact Registry
-- An Google Kubernetes Cluster
-- Two Google Cloud Source Repositories

-Note: It doesn't create Google KMS keyrings and crypto keys because these cannot be destroyed.
-Instead, you have to pass in the crypto key and keyring that would be used to test the sops encryption in Flux.
-Please see `.env.sample` for the terraform variables

-### Requirements

-- GCP account with an active project to be able to create GKE and GCR, and permission to assign roles.
-- Existing GCP KMS keyring and crypto key.
-- `gcloud` CLI, need to be logged in using `gcloud auth login`.
-- Register SSH Keys with Google Cloud. # add docs

 ## Tests